 The aim of the simulation is to evaluate the compression algorithms in terms of compression efficiency, impacts to the existing protocol and specification efforts.
 Thus detail channel model and radio channel simulation are not seen essential for the evaluation of compression algorithms.
 To emulate the unreliability of radio channel and data loss if considered necessary, a suitable simplified radio channel based on packet loss rate and random packet discard to be used.

-A simplified evaluation model without packet loss rate is considered,scenarios with packet loss rate is considered with low priority.
+A simplified evaluation model without packet loss rate is considered and scenarios with packet loss rate are considered with low priority.

 Protocol unit

-UL data compression algorithm is considered to be located in PDCP layer in the evaluation
+UL data compression algorithm is considered to be located in PDCP layer in the evaluation.

 6.2 Simulation Assumptions